Register Login

 You can determine the current wait events using "ST04 -> Detail analysis menu -> Oracle session".

-At database level, the following command gives you an initial overview as to which session is waiting, or using the CPU, with which (abbreviated) SQL command for which wait event:
+At the database level, the following command gives you an initial overview as to which session is waiting, or using the CPU, with which (abbreviated) SQL command for which wait event:

 Oracle 9i or lower: